You’ve heard that “God works in mysterious ways”. In the case of the Fish Hoek Dream Center, God worked in a beautifully perfect way.

 Victor faced more change and heartbreak as he was fighting so hard to succeed.
 Despite all the turmoil, Victor overcame.
 He entered those exams prepared, completely ready to demonstrate his knowledge.

-Amy Townsend, Dream Centre co-director, said, “When donors support these Overcomers, they are supporting kids who remain steadfast, endure and work hard to move beyond their circumstances.”
+Amy Townsend, Dream Center co-director, said, “When donors support these Overcomers, they are supporting kids who remain steadfast, endure and work hard to move beyond their circumstances.”

 It’s kids just like Victor who daily prove that the next generation is fierce and ready to succeed.